Latino (singer): Monkey

 In February 2014 the singer was given a robust capuchin monkey as a wedding present by a businessman who worked with Latino.
 He named the monkey Twelves.
 The name Twelves was a tribute to the singer's fascination with the number 12, and because Twelves was born on "12/12/12".

-On March 17, 2016, Latino posted a photo showing Twelves on his shoulder, while the Latino placed a hookah's hose to the monkey's mouth.
+On March 17, 2016, Latino posted a photo showing Twelves on his shoulder as he placed a hookah's hose to the monkey's mouth.
 The caption read: "Even Twelves wants to take a gangster-style photo".
 This caused controversy, with many followers criticizing his behavior.
 The post was deleted after the negative reaction, but the criticism continued.

 Sampled and covered songs

-Latino sampled Earth, Wind & Fire's song "Let's Groove" in his song "Provoca", he also sampled Backstreet Boys’ song "All I Have To Give" in his song "Solidão É Demais", Evelyn "Champagne" King’s "Shame" in his song "Divinas", and his secondary sample of P.M.
-Dawn’s "Set Adrift on Memory Bliss" (from original song True by Spandau Ballet) in his song "Carta Canção", from the album Latino 2000.
+Latino sampled Earth, Wind & Fire's song "Let's Groove" in his song "Provoca", he also sampled Backstreet Boys’ song "All I Have To Give" in his song "Solidão É Demais", Evelyn "Champagne" King's "Shame" in his song "Divinas", and his secondary sample of P.M.
+Dawn's "Set Adrift on Memory Bliss" (from original song True by Spandau Ballet) in his song "Carta Canção", from the album Latino 2000.

 His song "Festa no Apê" is a remix of "Dragostea Din Tei", from the Moldavian band O-Zone.
 The song "Sem Noção" is a remix of "Chacarron" from the singer El Chombo.